EduardoXDuardo/EduardoXDuardo/README.md

-## About Me
+## Luiz Eduardo da Silva

-I am a Information Systems student at University of São Paulo (USP), with a growing interest in backend development, particularly in Java.
+I am a Information Systems student at University of São Paulo (USP), Brazil, with a growing interest in backend development, particularly in Java.
 I am at the beginning of my technical journey, building a solid foundation through academic projects and independent studies.

 ## My Skills